xiongmaowang123/10mins/README.md

 # 10mins
 my first Project
-a django project, frontstart developed by vue.js. give some advices if you want to, thanks! do some changes
+a django project, frontends developed by vue.js. give some advices if you want to, thanks! do some changes